Jewish Life and Culture in Poland, Past and Present

 • A short walk highlighting preserved Hebrew and Yiddish signage, historic shopfronts, and the city’s role as a center of Jewish publishing.

-• At the Jewish Historical Institute, learn about Ringelblum’s Oyneg Shabes Archive – a unique collection of documents chronicling life in the Warsaw Ghetto.
+• At the Jewish Historical Institute, learn about Ringelblum’s Oyneg Shabes Archive – a unique collection of documents chronicling life in the Warsaw Ghetto, mostly written in Yiddish and Polish.

 19:00 Dinner together (cost included)